step-security-bot/daikon/daikon-spring/daikon-content-service/README.md

 | [local-content-service](local-content-service)     | *Adds local file system capabilities*    |
 | [s3-content-service](s3-content-service)           | *Adds S3 file system capabilities*       |

+## Integration with existing monitoring
+Implementations of content service uses `@Timed` to track time spent in operations.

+Make sure to include `daikon-spring-metrics` in your dependencies to integrate with Spring Boot Actuator and tracing system.

 ## Usage

 To use local file system, see [local-content-service](local-content-service) for configuration.